The ADF&PCD Paris Awards shine a light on key trends in the industry

-Brands, especially in the luxury space, are now incorporating a broader than ever array of refillable solutions to encourage consumer adoption.
+Brands, especially in the luxury space, are now incorporating a broader than ever array of refillable packaging solutions to encourage consumer adoption.
 This year’s nominees included several new devices for refilling a fragrance bottle in store through its existing pump—both Chanel, for its five best-selling scents, and Lancôme for new fragrance Idôle, presented machines in this category.

 Other developments like Azzaro’s Wanted Girl were designed with a screw cap to potentially implement refilling down the line if the product is a commercial success.